Tempo rubato: Examples

-Sergei Rachmaninoff is one of the composers who uses the proper term "tempo rubato" in some passages of his orchestral works, such as the buzzy introduction for the 2nd movement of his Symphonic Dances (Rachmaninoff).
+Sergei Rachmaninoff is one of the composers who uses the proper term "tempo rubato" in some passages of his orchestral works, such as the buzzy introduction for the 2nd movement of his Symphonic Dances.

-Another example, is the 2nd theme of the first movement of Symphony No. 3 (Rachmaninoff):
+Another example is the 2nd theme of the first movement of his Symphony No. 3.

-Rachmaninoff's rubato re-created the eloquence and sure musical instinct that must have characterised the rubato-practise of Mozart, Beethoven or Chopin.
+Rachmaninoff's rubato re-created the eloquence and sure musical instinct that must have characterised the rubato practice of Mozart, Beethoven or Chopin.